crownstone/bluenet/docs/ASSET_FILTER_STORE.md

 A commit filter changes command signifies the end of a sequence of changes.
 When this is received the firmware will perform several consistency checks:
-- Crc values are recomputed where necessary
+- CRC values are recomputed where necessary
 - Filters are checked for size consistency (e.g. allocated space for a tracking filter must match the cuckoo filter size definition)

 Any malformed filters may immediately be deallocated to save resources and prevent firmware crashes.
 When return value is not `SUCCESS`, query the status with a [get filter summaries](#get-filter-summaries) command for more information.